 The guests on Joe’s podcast are reflective of his array of interests.
 The conversations are free to go anywhere, though, regardless of the guest’s connection to Joe or the industry they represent.

-While Joe is a comedian at heart, it is the recurring themes of deconstructing life that has hooked me in and kept me coming back.
+While Joe is a comedian at heart, it is the recurring theme of deconstructing life that has hooked me in and kept me coming back.

 There have been some brilliant moments on The JRE podcast that have sparked some considerable changes in my own life.
 Changes that have made a powerful and positive impact on my health, career, and relationships.

-There are over 800 episodes of the Joe Rogan Experience podcast available and it can appear to be almost overwhelming to get started.
+There are over 1,300 episodes of the Joe Rogan Experience podcast available and it can appear to be almost overwhelming to get started.

 (ranked in no specific order)